ToolJet/ToolJet/docs/docs/org-setup/instances.md

 Opting for a single instance is often the best choice when your team is starting out or managing a straightforward set of requirements.
 For example, if you have a small team or if your application does not require strict separation of environments, a single instance can simplify management and reduce overhead.

-ToolJet allows you to create multiple environments—like development, staging, and production—within a single instance.This ensures your team can build, test, and deploy applications securely and efficiently, delivering updates safely to users.
+ToolJet allows you to create multiple environments like development, staging, and production within a single instance.
+This ensures your team can build, test, and deploy applications securely and efficiently, delivering updates safely to users.
 Checkout the [Multi-Environment](/docs/release-management/multi-environment/#using-environments) doc for more details.

 ## When to Use Multiple Instances?